-Below, we will outline how to determine the severity of the sprained ankle, select sprained ankle treatment protocols, provide some opinions on when your should seek a physicians helps, and and what possible next steps there are when a sprained ankle could be something much more serious.
+Below, we will outline how to determine the severity of the sprained ankle, select sprained ankle treatment protocols, provide some opinions on when you should seek a physician’s help, and what possible next steps there are when a sprained ankle could be something much more serious.

 How did you hurt your ankle?

 I stepped in a hole wearing high heel shoes and rolled my ankle.
 I felt my ankle pop and tried to recover but had to throw myself on the ground to prevent further damage.

 I felt it pop and instantly couldn’t put all of my weight on it.